sniemi/DataAnalysisPythonCourse/README.rst

 found in the presentation folder.

-iPython Notebooks
+IPython Notebooks
 -----------------

-The iPython Notebooks are available from the notebook folder.
+The IPython Notebooks are available from the notebook folder.

 Syllabus
 --------

-The following items were discussed:
+The following items are covered:

 * Background Information and Tools
   	* Why Python?